Creating a Custom Conda Environment

 To start using Anaconda in OCI Data Science, build or customize your own conda environment.

 Following the partnership announcement between Oracle and Anaconda , means that while running workloads in OCI, you can use Anaconda while running workloads in OCI.
-You can use the Anaconda repository of packages without purchasing a separate license from Anaconda.
+You can use the Anaconda repository of packages without buying a separate license from Anaconda.
 Anaconda is the standard distribution channel for open source software in machine learning and AI services.

 You can use the Anaconda repository of packages by adding anaconda